Deciduous oak forests

 in Southern Italy

-The last glaciation caused significant shifts in the forest vegetation of southern Italy.
-During glacial peaks, the coniferous forest reached sea level, while during temperate interglacial periods the mixed oak forest dominated.
-During the post-glacial period (which began about 11,700 years ago), the distribution of the deciduous oak forests underwent several shifts in response to changes in climate.
-Oaks became a more or less stable presence in a middle submontane belt, between the montane belt dominated by beech and silver fir, and the Mediterranean evergreen belt.
-Climate-induced contractions and expansions during the postglacial period are said to explain some of the characteristics of present-day oak forests.
-For example, the frequent replacement of mesic oak species (Quercus robur and Q. petraea) by Q. pubescens and Q. cerris.
-The latter are more plastic and able to spread in the Mediterranean (Q. pubescens) and in the montane belt (Q. cerris).
-The widespread presence of Q. cerris in the lower part of the montane belt is favored by edaphic factors, such as clay soils, to which this species is well adapted [1].
+The last glaciation caused dramatic changes in the forest composition of southern Italy.
+During glacial peaks, coniferous forests extended to sea level, while mixed oak forests dominated during temperate interglacial periods.
+The post-glacial period, which began approximately 11,700 years ago, saw several shifts in the distribution of deciduous oak forests in response to climatic changes.
+Oaks eventually established a relatively stable presence in a middle submontane belt, situated between the montane belt (dominated by beech and silver fir) and the Mediterranean evergreen belt.
+The climate-induced expansions and contractions during the post-glacial period are believed to explain certain characteristics of present-day oak forests, such as: the frequent replacement of mesic oak species (Quercus robur and Q. petraea) by more adaptable species like Q. pubescens and Q. cerris; the widespread presence of Q. cerris in the lower montane belt, favored by its adaptation to clay soils

 Turkey oak forest in Basilicata.
 Grazing makes it difficult to plan natural regeneration on small areas.
 Longer rotation cycles than traditional ones can be planned.
 Along the rotation, selective thinning is recommended to select trees by stem form and to favor accessory species with the aim of increasing functional diversity.